ofpiyush/EcoFighter/README.md

 - [ ] Plan Game music

-- [ ] Plan intro and onboarding
+- [x] Plan intro and onboarding

-- [ ] Add Start Menu, Pause menu, Game over scene
+- [x] Add Start Menu, Pause menu, Game over scene

-- [ ] Plan more details and animations based on time left.
+- [x] Plan more details and animations based on time left.

 - [ ] Flesh out the itch.io page

 - [ ] Submit!

-## Possible future directions (post GameOff)
+## Possible future directions (post Game Off)

 - Add more management sim elements, work out the builder/management + third person shooter hybrid idea.
 - Add a king of the hill mode where a factory or a bush would determine the winner by the end of some time.